chtefi/LayoutSplitter/README.md

 # Interactions
 You can left-click on an area to split it.
 It will be split according to where your mouse is (top/bottom/right/left).
 You can right-click to cancel the split of an area.

+# Todo
+- On hover, display an x in the area.
+- Add ability to drop images
+- Display a treeview of the structure